johnwargo/johnwargo-static-11ty/src/posts/2017/arduino-twinkle-lights.md

 Mounting
 ========

 For the white lights, the strand is so long and the lights so large, that stuffing the whole contraption in a jar works quite well.
 The hardware just sits at the bottom of the jar and is hardly noticed, especially in darker rooms.
-To charge the battery, or flip the switch, you’d have to pull the whole assembly out of the jar and put it back when you’re done.
+To charge the battery, or flip the switch, you'd have to pull the whole assembly out of the jar and put it back when you're done.

 In Figure 11, the lights are rather small and the strand short, so the hardware stands out more prominently.
 The mason jar implementation provides an interesting option for mounting the hardware.
 I drilled some holes in the lid, and using two standoffs and screws, mounted the hardware to the underside of the lid.
 I then used two-sided tape to adhere the battery to the lid, underneath the microcontroller (see Figure 12).
 With this approach, you simply remove the top to charge the battery or flip the switch, reducing stress on the assembly.